 - Performing credit checks on new customers to ensure disruptions are unlikely to occur.
 Credit checks are an important part of doing proper due diligence.
 They help you minimize risk by identifying unreliable customers and vendors before they become a problem.

 - Issuing invoices quickly.
-While it may seem easier to issue invoices in a larger batch, sending invoices as work is completed ensures a consistent flow of cash into the business.
+While it may seem easier to issue invoices and other financial statements in a larger batch, sending invoices as work is completed ensures a consistent flow of cash into the business.

 On the other hand, you need to optimize how your business pays its suppliers and employees.
 Don’t make the common mistake of ignoring expenses only because sales are high.
 If you don’t take control of cash flow, you will likely run into costly payment delays.